bredamatt/cardano-notes/revealjs/midterm/structure.md

 * Inspired by Rootstock, a smart contract platform on Bitcoin
 * Will enable specialized protocols that can help Cardano scale
 * Will probably use sealed glass proofs in Hardware Security Modules (HSM)
-* Maybe live when hydra launches?
+* Maybe live when Hydra launches?

 ---